beeware/toga/docs/reference/api/widgets/canvas.rst

     rect1.x = 75
     fill.remove(rect1)

 Use of drawing contexts, for example with a platformer game.
-Here you would want to modify the x/y coordinate of a drawing context that draws each character on the canvas:
+Here you would want to modify the x/y coordinate of a drawing context that draws each character on the canvas.
+First, we create a hero context.
+Next, we create a black circle and a black outlined rectangle for the hero's body.
+Finally, we move the hero by 10 on the x-axis.

 .. code-block:: Python